Q: What is Amazon API Gateway?

 2) Security.
 API Gateway provides you with multiple tools to authorize access to your APIs and control service operation access.
-Amazon API Gateway allows you to leverage AWS administration and security tools, such as AWS Identity and Access Management (IAM), to authorize access to your APIs.
-Amazon API Gateway can verify signed API calls on your behalf using the same methodology AWS uses for its own APIs.
-Using custom authorizers written as AWS Lambda functions, API Gateway can also help you verify incoming bearer tokens, removing authorization concerns from your backend code.
+Amazon API Gateway allows you to leverage Amazon Web Services administration and security tools, such as Amazon Identity and Access Management (IAM), to authorize access to your APIs.
+Amazon API Gateway can verify signed API calls on your behalf using the same methodology Amazon Web Services uses for its own APIs.
+Using custom authorizers written as Amazon Lambda functions, API Gateway can also help you verify incoming bearer tokens, removing authorization concerns from your backend code.

 3) Resiliency.
 Amazon API Gateway helps you manage traffic with throttling so that backend operations can withstand traffic spikes.
 Amazon API Gateway also helps you improve the performance of your APIs and the latency your end users experience by caching the output of API calls to avoid calling your backend every time.

 4) Operations Monitoring.
 After an API is published and in use, API Gateway provides you with a metrics dashboard to monitor calls to your services.
 The Amazon API Gateway dashboard, through integration with Amazon CloudWatch, provides you with backend performance metrics covering API calls, latency data and error rates.
 You can enable detailed metrics for each method in your APIs and also receive error, access or debug logs in CloudWatch Logs.